-The citizens of Sanford are slightly better educated than the national average of 21.84% for all cities and towns, with 23.03% of adults in Sanford having a bachelor's degree or advanced degree.
+The education level of Sanford citizens is a little higher than the average for US cities and towns: 23.03% of adults in Sanford have at least a bachelor's degree.

 The per capita income in Sanford in 2018 was $24,379, which is lower middle income relative to Florida and the nation.
 This equates to an annual income of $97,516 for a family of four.
 However, Sanford contains both very wealthy and poor people as well.

 Sanford is an extremely ethnically-diverse city.
 The people who call Sanford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sanford residents report their race to be White, followed by Black or African-American.
 Sanford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 26.92% of the city’s residents.
 Important ancestries of people in Sanford include German, Irish, English, Italian, and Polish.